sarahnp7/aws-intro/labs/05-pager-duty.md

 # Lab 5: Pager Duty

-In startups and medium-size companies it's not uncommon for software engineers to serve pager duty.
-That's partially because there's very little dedicated IT Ops resources and partially because pager duty might make engineers to be more responsible and *feel* the pain of their bugs.
+In startups and medium-size companies, it's not uncommon for software engineers to serve pager duty.
+That's partially because there's very little dedicated IT Ops resources and because pager duty might make engineers more responsible and *feel* the pain of their bugs.

 Luckily, since your tech stack is built on AWS, you can take advantage of the automation with launch configurations and autoscaling groups.
-You can monitors any spikes in traffic or any other metric like failures, CPU load or not having enough disk space and then scale up or down accordingly.
+You can monitor any spike in traffic or any other metric like failures, CPU load or not having enough disk space, and then scale up or down accordingly.

 # Task